ishani-1255/Arogya/README.md

 npm start
 ```

-## Future Enhancements

-- Integration with Electronic Health Records (EHR) systems
-- Mobile application for on-the-go medical analysis
-- Support for additional languages and regional medical practices
-- Enhanced disease progression prediction using longitudinal data

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Medical professionals who provided expertise and validation
-- Open-source community for various libraries and tools
-- Google for access to Generative AI capabilities
-- All contributors and testers who helped improve the system

 ---